uvarc/rc-learning/content/courses/python_introduction/compound_types.md

 A[1:j+k+1]
 ```

-Python is _zero based_ (the first element is numbered 0) and the upper bound of _any_ range is always _non_inclusive_.
+Python is _zero based_ (the first element is numbered 0) and the upper bound of _any_ range is always *non*inclusive.
 Python defines several intrinsic sequences: strings, Unicode strings, lists, tuples, and a few others that we will not cover.

 An _iterator_ is a data type that can be traversed in order.
 Sequences either are directly iterators or can be readily converted to iterators.

 #### Sequence Operators

 * Belonging
-  * `in` operator.  `x in S` returns True or False if x is or is not an element of the sequence S
+  * `in` operator.  `x in S` returns True or False if x is or is not an element of the sequence S.
 * Identity
-  * `is` operator.  `S1 is S`2 returns True or False if S1 and S2 are exactly the same or different.
+  * `is` operator.  `S1 is S2` returns True or False if S1 and S2 are exactly the same or different.
+"Exactly the same" is quite rigid in Python so check documentation for the behavior of `is` with different objects.
-  * `is` can be negated `S1 is not S2`
+  * `in` and `is` can be negated. `S1 is not S2`; `A not in B`.
 * Range extraction
   * `S[il:ul+1]` starts at `il` and goes to `ul`.
 The colon is here called a range operator.
 * Starting from the end